yduf/yduf.github.io/_posts/2025-11-10-math-laplace-transform.md

 - integrating scalar function gives area below the function
 - but as generalisation it can be seen as the mean on sum of intervall
 - this generalize as barycenter for complex function

+Limited Continutation
+- How to defined a complex function outside of it's defintion domain
+	- either there is no such extension
+    - or there is only one that exist